Usama6270/dynamics360-events-page/README.md

 This project exceeds the internship requirements by implementing a full MERN stack with simulated authentication and advanced filtering.
 Deployment is optimized on Vercel (backend) and Netlify (frontend) for seamless accessibility.

 Contact For questions, please contact hr@dynamics360.net.
-Submitted by: Usama JamshedSubmission Date: June 2, 2025For: Dynamics 360 Web Development Internship
+Submitted by: Usama Jamshed Submission Date: June 2, 2025 For: Dynamics 360 Web Development Internship

 Screenshot:
 ![alt text](image-1.png)